MisterrLuck/Custom-Machine-Language/ReadMe.md

 You can run the code by providing your code file as an argument for the exe file.

-Two code examples are provided.
-One is a countdown from ten to show loops, printing decimal and ascii, and waiting using the NOP instruction.
-The other is testing input.
+One code example is provided.
+It is a countdown from ten to show loops, printing decimal and ascii, and waiting using the NOP instruction.

 >When using registers, you write the hexadecimal value and not the decimal value.